Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Acknowledgements

-- I received inspiration for this project from visiting [awwwards.com](https://www.awwwards.com/30-single-page-websites.html "Awwwards Official Site"), but mostly from my interaction with other students on the Code Institute Full-Stack Developer Programme.
+- I received inspiration for this project from visiting [awwwards.com](https://www.awwwards.com/30-single-page-websites.html "Awwwards Official Site"), but mostly from my interaction with other students on Code Institute's Full Stack Software Development Programme.